How to improve employee retention

 There’s nothing more encouraging than hearing your manager praising you for what you have done.
 Encourage your employees to nominate one another for some special recognitions, including hard work, creativity, innovation, and other things.

 On top of this, share these success stories and nominations with the rest of the company.
-This will motivate them to follow the same steps, which will improve their productivity, efficiency and become more satisfied with their job.
+This will motivate them to follow the same steps, which will improve their productivity and efficiency and become more satisfied with their job.
 In other words, by giving them occasional words of praise, they are more likely to stay with the organization.

 Let’s take Google as an example.
 As a company recognized for its care for employees, Google has a retention rate of 90% and was ranked 6th in the Fortune 100 Best Companies to Work.
-They use peer-to-peer recognition and let employees honor each other with public praise and small rewards.
+They use peer-to-peer recognition and let employees honour each other with public praise and small rewards.

 With the HeartCount employee recognition feature, your employees can send and receive kudos that are visible to everyone in the company.